Recreation Study Results from McDonald and Dunn Forests (2011)

 In 2013-2014, extensive community engagement resulted in recommendations from the visiting public regarding the desired future direction of the Recreation and Engagement Program.
 The Recreation Collaborative Recommendations Report represents many hours of hard work (9 sessions!) from visitors to the Research Forests in focus groups and Collaborative meetings, with help from researchers Elspeth Gustavson and Christine Olsen.

-Faculty and staff from the College of Forestry and the Research Forests met and reviewed these recommendations alongside internal needs and mandates.
-This group developed a set of goals and objectives for the future of the Recreation and Engagement Program.
+Faculty and staff from the College of Forestry and the Research Forests met and reviewed the recommendations from the Recreation Collaborative alongside internal needs and mandates.
+This group developed the Recreation and Engagement Program Goals and Objectives for the future of the Recreation and Engagement Program.
 This "living" document outlines the College of Forestry’s intent in managing recreation into the future to serve as a backbone for developing specific plans associated with recreation development and management.

 For more information about recreation planning efforts, contact: